 Anyone with an LED flashlight will know how energy efficient they are.
 I have an early 4-LED flashlight made by Longlight which I got in late 1999 and has only had one change of batteries in that time.
 And I use it a lot - being of all plastic construction it it ideal for working inside a PC as it's not going to short anything out and it pretty lightweight so minimizes the risk of impact damage to components.
 If you don't already own an LED flashlight then I'd recommend you get one and while you're at it get a couple of sets of rechargeable NiMH (Nickle Metal Hydride) batteries and a good charger - just in reduced battery costs alone you'll save the cost of the flashlight and batteries in a year or two.

 Long live the LED!

 This entry was posted on Saturday, April 16th, 2005 at 11:42 and is filed under In the News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.